raccoon-lang/raccoon/README.md

 <h1 align="center">RACCOON</h1>

 ### INTRODUCTION
 Raccoon is a language with Python 3.x syntax that is amenable to static analysis.
-The repository both defines the spec of the language and contains a reference implementation of the compiler, which compiles a legal Raccoon code to WebAssembly.
+The repository both defines the spec of the language and contains a reference implementation of the compiler.

 **Raccoon will not maintain complete syntactic and semantic compatibility with Python**.
 Several dynamic elements known of Python are not available in Raccoon.
 For example, Raccoon doesn't have runtime module modification.